EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/getting_started/intro.md

 Open source and *affordable* VR eye tracker platform for Social VR Games via `OSC` and `UDP` protocol.

+### Welcome to the EyetrackVR documentation website.
+Here you will find all avalable documentation regauding building, development, and other resources related to this project.

+Want to get started?
+Check out the [getting started page](../getting_started/things_to_know) and then the [full build guide.](../how_to_build/full_build)

 <Alerts :options="alerts.user_warning">
     <template v-slot:content>
         <p>